 How do at-home Teeth Aligners work?

 At-home aligners work very similarly to the Invisalign aligners provided in a dental practice.
 Before getting the aligners, you need to get impressions of your teeth made; this will determine the shape of your aligners and your overall treatment plan.
-This is done by either by visiting a specified clinic, or by using an at-home impressions kit.
+This is done by either by visiting a specified clinic or by using an at-home impressions kit.

 Once your impressions have been received, your aligners will be created in a remote lab and sent to you, along with a treatment plan to follow.
 Read on to find out more about how at-home aligners work.